tal-rofe/envinos/README.md

 > [!NOTE]
 > Currently only support AWS Secrets Manager, but in the future, may support other external stores with dedicated plugins

+> [!IMPORTANT]
+> You must have the AWS CLI configured (logged in to AWS with your credentials)
+> Read here for the setup: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html

 ## Usage

 To use the package you first need to install it as dev dependency: